 - Please email questions, application, report & photos, volunteer hours and expense claim with scanned receipts to: firstname.lastname@example.org

-- Important: Please also mail the completed expense claim and paper receipts to: Horticultural Societies of Parkdale and Toronto, 1938 Bloor St West, P.O.
-Box 30023, Toronto, ON M6P 4J2 (Or give to a Hort board member).
+- Important: Please also mail the completed expense claim and paper receipts to our NEW mailing address: Horticultural Societies of Parkdale and Toronto, C/O 101 Constance St, Toronto, ON M6R 1S7 (or give it to the treasurer at a meeting.)

 Reporting Requirements and Obligations to the Hort

 - Please provide an annual written report on the garden, with photos, for inclusion in the Hort newsletter and on the website.
 Before and after stories and anecdotes citing community participation are both engaging and inspiring to those considering similar projects.
 Please submit these by the deadline (Nov.
-30).
+30), to the email above.

 - Agree to open the garden on a weekend day in September, and if possible with volunteer minders to answer questions, for an annual tour of the gardens by Hort members.